maddenp/iotaa/README.md

 ### Dry-Run Mode

-Use the CLI `--dry-mode` switch (or call `dryrun()` programmatically) to run `iotaa` in a mode where no post-`yield` statements in `@task` bodies are executed.
-When applications are written such that no state-changing statements precede the final `yield` statement, dry-run mode will report the current condition of the workflow, identifying not-ready requirements that are blocking workflow progress.
+Use the CLI `--dry-mode` switch (or pass the `dry_run=True` argument when programmatically executing a task function) to run `iotaa` in a mode where no post-`yield` statements in `@task` bodies are executed.
+When applications are written such that no state-affecting statements precede the final `yield` statement, dry-run mode will report the current condition of the workflow, identifying not-ready requirements that are blocking workflow progress.

 ## Helpers